TAIsRich/chuwa1010/ShortQuestions/jiayi_liu_hw9.md

 7. #### What is the cascade = CascadeType.ALL, orphanRemoval = true? and what are the other CascadeType and their features?
 In which situation we choose which one?

+   *CascadeType.ALL* **propagates all operations — including Hibernate-specific ones — from a parent to a child entity.**

+   orhanRemoval = true means that if the child becomes a orphan(its parent record is gone), the child record should be removed also.

+   cascading is the way to achieve this. **When we perform some action on the target entity, the same action will be applied to the associated entity.**

+   All JPA-specific cascade operations are represented by the *javax.persistence.CascadeType* enum containing entries:

+   - *ALL*
+   - *PERSIST*
+   - *MERGE*
+   - *REMOVE*
+   - *REFRESH*
+   - *DETACH*

-8. What is the fetch = FetchType.LAZY, fetch = FetchType.EAGER? what is the difference?
+8. #### What is the fetch = FetchType.LAZY, fetch = FetchType.EAGER? what is the difference?
 In which situation you choose which one?

+   There are two ways in which data is loaded: eager and lazy.

+   **Eager fetch** means that when a record is fentched from the database, all the associated records from related tables are also fetched.
+Eager fetch is default fetch type used by Hibernate but it is not always the most efficient.

+   **Lazy fetch** fetches the records only when they are needed.

-9. What is the rule of JPA naming convention?
+9. #### What is the rule of JPA naming convention?
 Shall we implement the method by ourselves?
 Could you list some examples?

+   JPA methods use save/find/delete to CRUD data and convert SQL column names to Camel-Case with SQL-like operators (And, Or, Between, etc.) to specify lookup conditions.
+We do not need to implement such methods.
+Examples include `findByFirstNameOrLastName(a,b)`, `findbyAgeBetween(a,b)`.

-10. Try to use JPA advanced methods in your class project.
+10. #### Try to use JPA advanced methods in your class project.
 In the repository layer, you need to use the naming convention to use the method provided by JPA.